 There is no such thing as a square diamond.
 Sure, there are lots of diamonds that are square-shaped.
 But if you asked any diamond jeweller for a square diamond, the most likely reply you’ll get is, “What type?”

 There are square-squares, round squares, octagonal squares, rectangular squares - it’s enough to make you question your whole understanding of the word ‘square’.
-And what’s more, none of these square diamond styles are called ‘Square Cut Diamonds’.
+And what’s more, none of these square diamond styles is called ‘Square Cut Diamonds’.
 That would be too easy.

 But don’t let that put you off.
 Square diamonds - as we’ll discover - are well worth a look.
 It just might help to know what you’re looking at.
 So, with that in mind, here’s our guide to all the diamond shapes that are square or square-ish or square-curious or not-square-but-could-be.